 Read the text aloud to the student.
-Point to each picture at the appropriate time while reading the text.

 Fish are animals that live in water.
 They do not have legs.
 Fish use their fins and tails to move through water.
 Fins help them swim.
 Fish also have gills.
 They use their gills to breathe in the water.
 Fish cannot breathe air the way we do.